veeso/buongiorno-caffe-bot/README.md

 2. Create your bot with the [Botfather](https://t.me/botfather)
 3. Get your API key
 4. Set your API key in your environment using the variable `TELOXIDE_TOKEN`
-5. Set your redis url in your environment using the variable `REDIS_URL`
-6. Set your database path in your environment using the variable `DATABASE_URI`
+5. Set your database path in your environment using the variable `DATABASE_URI`
-7. Touch the database file `touch $DATABASE_URI`
+6. Touch the database file `touch $DATABASE_URI`
-8. Run the buongiorno-caffe bot
+7. Run the buongiorno-caffe bot

 #### Deploy with heroku